elvendor/imgjss/README.md

 Fourth parameter is for including asset from secure location of your website, e.g. `https://...`.
 Its `false` by default.

-And lastly, please notice that package throws Not Found Exception when asset doesn't exist.
+And lastly, please notice that package **doesn't** throw NotFoundException when asset wasn't exist.

 ## Requirements
 - PHP >= 5.3